-If heard by Tribunal: Decision

-Action recommended

 If mediated: Date of mediation:

 Both/all parties present

 Agreement

 Any other action taken

 If decision was appealed Decision

 Action recommended

 Resolution ☐ Less than 3 months to resolve

-☐ Between 3 - 8 months to resolve
+\Box Between 3 - 8 months to resolve

 ☐ More than 8 months to resolve

-Completed by Name:
+Completed by Name: Position:

-Position: Signature: Date / /
+Signature: Date / /

 Signed by: Complainant:

 Respondent:

 This record and any notes must be kept in a confidential and safe place.
-If the complaint is of a serious nature, or if it is taken to and/or dealt with at the national level, the original record must be provided to Kung Fu Wushu Australia and a copy kept with KW WA.
+If the complaint is of a serious nature, or if it is taken to and/or dealt with at the national level, the original record must be provided to Kung Fu Wushu Australia and a copy kept with the organisation where the complaint was first made.